Eena contemplated Shanks’ story as she slouched on the edge of the

 Still no ceding.

-this, how could she confront another foe knowing she would face the same
+survive this, how could she confront another foe knowing she would face the

 Just as she made the decision to fall at her rival’s feet, Derian

-bold move and knowing his interference would only make matters worse, Eena
+knowing his interference would only make matters worse, Eena turned her

 He approached swiftly, grabbing her by the neck, setting his sword at